sostinewaliaula/tasks-tracker/docs/LDAP-Integration.md

 - JWT token management implemented
 - Role-based access control (RBAC) middleware added

-### Database Changes
+### Database and Roles
-- Added LDAP support through migrations
+- LDAP is used only for identity (login/password verification).
-- User table extended to support LDAP attributes
+- Roles are managed in the application database (MariaDB) via Prisma.
-- Role management tables implemented
+- New users default to `employee`; admins can promote to `manager` or `admin`.

 ### Frontend Implementation
 - Authentication context with LDAP support